-"The Afghanistan Chamber of Commerce and Investment (ACCI) deputy head said Thursday that Afghanistan's international air corridor for will resume cargo next week Mohammad Younis Mohmand told Ariana News the first flight will carry pine nuts.
+"The Afghanistan Chamber of Commerce and Investment (ACCI) deputy head said Thursday that Afghanistan's international air corridor for will resume next week. cargo Mohammad Younis Mohmand told Ariana News first flight will the carry pine nuts.
 The ACCI however continues to criticize Pakistan over its treatment of Afghan businessmen and called for issues to be resolved at the Torkham and Spin Boldak land ports."